bpmn-io/bpmn-js-color-picker/README.md

+> __Note:__ This example exists for educational purposes only.
+>
+> Consider using our [built-in color support](https://bpmn.io/blog/posts/2016-colors-bpmn-js.html) to display colors saved in your BPMN 2.0 diagrams.

 # bpmn-js in color

 This example show cases how to extend [bpmn-js](https://github.com/bpmn-io/bpmn-js) with colors based on the [BPMN in Color proposal](https://github.com/bpmn-miwg/bpmn-in-color).